The Chart for Ocugen Inc. (OCGN) Is Flashing Mixed Signals

 OCGN’s Market Performance

-OCGN stocks went down by -11.43% for the week, with a monthly jump of 19.23% and a quarterly performance of -10.14%, while its annual performance rate touched -62.76%.
-The volatility ratio for the week stands at 11.06% while the volatility levels for the past 30 days are set at 10.10% for Ocugen Inc. The simple moving average for the period of the last 20 days is -0.92% for OCGN stocks with a simple moving average of -44.31% for the last 200 days.
+OCGN stocks went down by -1.21% for the week, with a monthly drop of -3.54% and a quarterly performance of 2.08%, while its annual performance rate touched -64.70%.
+The volatility ratio for the week stands at 7.74% while the volatility levels for the past 30 days are set at 9.48% for Ocugen Inc. The simple moving average for the period of the last 20 days is -5.26% for OCGN stocks with a simple moving average of -43.61% for the last 200 days.

 Analysts’ Opinion of OCGN